Macro-Deck-App/Macro-Deck-Extensions/IconPacks/README.md

 - No whitespaces
 - Example: MacroDeck.MacroDeckcolorfulgenericicons

-The easiest way to get the files is to export the icon pack and add the contents of the zip archive to the repository
+To publish your icon pack in the Macro Deck extension store, you have to create a GitHub repository for your icon pack.

-1. Make sure, your original plugin repoistory contains this files:
+1. Make sure, your icon pack repoistory tree looks like this:
     - (Optional) `ExtensionIcon.png` (64x64px)
+    - `SomeIcon.png`
+    - `AnotherIcon.png`
+    .
+    .
+    .
     - `ExtensionManifest.json`
         - This should contain following json data:
             ```json